The Ultimate Diagnostic Essay Guide

 Acknowledging Nuance and Counterarguments

 The strongest arguments are not one-sided.
 Acknowledging a potential counterargument and then refuting it (a technique called concession and refutation) demonstrates a high level of critical thinking.
-It shows you’ve considered the issue from multiple angles.
+It shows you have considered the issue from multiple angles.
 This elevates your diagnostic essay from a simple statement of opinion to a more sophisticated piece of reasoning.

 “One might argue that social media brings people closer together by eliminating geographical barriers.
 While this is true to an extent, the quality of these digital connections often lacks the depth and vulnerability of face-to-face interaction, leading to a feeling of being connected yet ultimately alone.”